Nutrition and Food

 - 1%. hundred calories, 2.5 grams of fat, 1.5 grams of saturated fat, ten mg of cholesterol

 - Skim. eighty calories, 0 fat, 0 saturated fat, 4 mg of cholesterol

 All oils and fats contain varying percentages of saturated, monounsaturated, and polyunsaturated fats.

 Saturated fats are known to elevate blood cholesterol levels and increase the chances of developing heart disease.

 Coconut oil is 92 percent saturated fat(see Figure 5-1).
 Do you check for tropical oils on the ingredients labels of the foods you select?

 Figure 5-1 Comparison of dietary fats.
 (Fatty acid content normalized to a hundred %.)

-A high level of cholesterol has also been reported to be a risk factor in the development of the cardiovascular disease.
 Cholesterol is a necessary constituent of all animal tissue and is synthesized by our own bodies from carbohydrates and fats.

 Considerable evidence suggests that increased intake of saturated fats may increase serum (blood) cholesterol levels7.

 - Saturated fats that are difficult for the body to use; these are fats in solid form at room temperature primarily animal fats.